 PROMISE students who have an approved medical or family emergency leave of absence from their college of attendance may continue their scholarship upon return without loss of eligibility or benefit as long as the student continues to meet all applicable eligibility standards.
 If a student needs to miss an upcoming semester, an official leave of absence can be found at registrar.wvu.edu/forms.
 Contact the Office of the University Registrar or your academic advisor for more information.

 We highly recommend you review the PROMISE Scholarship website for current leave of absence policies.

-Students who are granted an approved leave of absence will have their PROMISE academic review cycle affected.
+Students granted an approved leave will have their PROMISE academic review cycle affected.
 For example, a student who attends the fall semester but receives an approved leave of absence for the spring semester will still be reviewed at the end of the spring semester for the following aid year.
 They must show 15 credit hours earned for the fall semester attended (provided they return from their approved leave as planned) and be meeting the GPA requirements for PROMISE.
-If they did not meet the requirements within the semester attended, they can choose to attend summer to attempt to increase their earned hours and/or overall GPA to maintain PROMISE.
+If they did not meet the requirements within the semester attended, they may choose to attend summer to attempt to increase their earned hours and/or overall GPA to maintain PROMISE.